 Partner Program Glossary

-Plain-English definitions of partner program, channel sales, and SaaS partnership terms — written for operators who need to make decisions, not pass a vocab test.
+Plain-English definitions of referral, partner program, and channel terms — written for MSP operators who need to make decisions, not pass a vocab test.

 Partner Types